1941 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Also Read: What Half Dollars Are Worth Money?

-Determining your 1941 Walking Liberty half dollar’s value requires understanding how condition affects worth—from basic silver melt value to potentially thousands of dollars for premium examples.
-The challenge lies in evaluating wear points on Liberty’s figure, the eagle’s breast and leg, plus rim condition vulnerable to stacking friction.
+Determining your 1941 Walking Liberty half dollar’s true value requires understanding how condition drives worth — from silver melt value all the way up to five-figure sums for pristine examples.
+The key wear points to examine are Liberty’s left hand and outstretched arm on the obverse, the eagle’s breast feathers and leg on the reverse, and the rim (which is particularly vulnerable to stacking friction).

 1941 Half Dollar Value Guides